 Cloud-Native is a more advanced or mature state for large and mission-critical applications.
 Cloud-Native applications usually require architecture and design that are created from scratch instead of by modernizing existing applications.
 The key difference between a Cloud-Native application and a simpler Cloud-Optimized web app is the recommendation to use microservices architectures in a cloud-native approach.
 Cloud-Optimized apps can also be monolithic web apps or N-Tier apps.

 The Twelve-Factor App (a collection of patterns that are closely related to microservices approaches) is also considered a requirement for cloud-native application architectures.

 The most important factor to consider if you migrate a full application to the cloud-native model is that you must rearchitect to a microservices-based architecture.
-This clearly requires a significant investment in development because of the large refactoring process involved.
+This approach clearly requires a significant investment in development because of the large refactoring process involved.
 This option usually is chosen for mission-critical applications that need new levels of scalability and long-term agility.
 But, you could start moving toward cloud-native by adding microservices for just a few new scenarios, and eventually refactor the application fully as microservices.
-This is an incremental approach that is the best option for some scenarios.
+This step is an incremental approach that is the best option for some scenarios.

 What about microservices?